Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 - Spills contained on outer cover

-- Can be unzipped and spot-cleaned
+- Can be unzipped and cold machine washed

 **Why Tencel?** It stretches.
-Our latex, microsprings, and pocket springs are all elastic — a stiff cover would negate that.
+Our latex, micro springs, and pocket springs are all elastic — a stiff cover would negate that.

 **Inside:** All components protected.
 Nothing touches internal layers unless you unzip.